Observational daily and regional photovoltaic solar energy production for the Netherlands: Data

-\subsection{pvoutput}
+\subsubsection{pvoutput}

 We identified two data cleaning challenges for pvoutput.
 The first was uniformising and correcting the metadata such that apparently similar quantities, inputted by different owners, mean the same thing.
-The second involved analysing the real-time pvoutput data to determine how realistic the data is, also in relation to the metadata.
-The choices we make here have implications for the results we derive in sections 4 and 5.
-We will re--visit these influences in those sections.
+The second involved analysing the real--time pvoutput data to determine how realistic the data is, also in relation to the metadata.